spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step1.md

 the following credentials:
 ```

-1. You have your lab instructions on the left, a terminal on the bottom right, and a Visual Studio Code IDE tab towards the top of the pane.
+1. You have your lab instructions on the left and a terminal on the right.
+On the top of your terminal is another tab which will oen Visual Studio Code IDE tab.
 Whenever working in the IDE, your work will be **saved automatically**.

     You'll also find a tab titled "Storedog", which you'll learn more about soon.